 Introduction

-Every major corporate debacle these days is followed by a derivative action in corporate law against the company's directors, for not doing enough to prevent the debacle.
-To illustrate, think of Boeing 737 Max crashes, Walmart's involvement in the opioid crisis, Facebook's violations of user privacy, sexual misconduct at McDonald's, false allegations of vote stealing by Fox, and so on.
-All these cases rest on the same legal theory, namely, director oversight duties.
-The organizing idea is straightforward: the board of directors is the organ in charge of risk oversight.
-And while directors are not expected to detect and prevent all wrongdoing by lower-level employees, they are expected to keep apprised of important compliance risks and address red flags.
+Every major corporate fiasco these days is followed by a derivative action in corporate law against the company’s directors for not doing enough to prevent the debacle.
+To illustrate, think of Boeing 737 Max crashes, Walmart’s involvement in the opioid crisis, Facebook’s violations of user privacy, sexual misconduct at McDonald’s, false allegations of vote stealing by Fox, and so on.
+All these cases rest on the same legal principle, specifically, that of directors’ duty of oversight.
+The logic of this is straightforward: the board of directors is the corporate body responsible for risk oversight.
+And while directors are not expected to detect and prevent all wrongdoing by lower-level employees, they are expected to keep apprised of important compliance risks and to address red flags.

-Oversight duty doctrine is the tool that corporate law uses to police the effectiveness of corporate compliance programs.
-Compliance has become a major corporate governance issue.
-Companies are pouring hundreds of billions into internal programs meant to detect and prevent wrongdoing by their employees.
-When these costly programs nevertheless fail, shareholders can bring an oversight duty claim to hold directors and officers accountable for the attendant legal and financial harms that the company suffered.
-In fact, oversight duties implicate more than just shareholders' interests: they affect broader societal issues such as product safety (as in Boeing), data privacy (Facebook), public health (Walmart), and democratic discourse (Fox).
-As such, oversight duties represent a departure from the conventional wisdom that treated corporate anti-social behavior as a matter for other laws and regulations, rather than as an internal corporate law issue.
+The oversight duty doctrine corporate law’s tool for policing the effectiveness of corporate compliance programs.
+With compliance having emerged as a major corporate governance issue, companies are pouring hundreds of billions of dollars into internal programs meant to detect and prevent wrongdoing by their employees.
+If these costly programs fail, shareholders have the right to bring an oversight duty claim to hold directors and officers accountable for the attendant legal and financial harms suffered by the company.
+In fact, the effect of oversight duties extends beyond the interests of shareholders.
+These duties also have an impact on a number of broader social issues, such as product safety (Boeing), data privacy (Facebook), public health (Walmart), and democratic discourse (Fox).
+Oversight duties thus represent a departure from the conventional wisdom that anti-social corporate behavior is a matter for other laws and regulations, rather than an internal corporate law issue.

-The stakes of understanding and calibrating oversight duties could therefore not be higher.
+As a result, the importance of understanding and calibrating oversight duties could not be higher today.
 Yet the doctrine is underarticulated, and many fundamental questions remain unanswered.
 For example, we know that the standard of review in failure-of-oversight cases is bad faith.
-But we do not know how courts will apply the standard to real-world situations: how deep will courts probe the effectiveness of board oversight?
-When will courts fault directors not only for what they knew but also for what they should have known?
-Beyond the uncertainties regarding how to determine breach, we do not know what form of causation applies and how to calculate damages in oversight duty cases.
-Further, we do not know what the scope of oversight duties is: do they apply to oversight of business risks or just to oversight of clear illegalities?
-Do they apply to third-party compliance advisors or just to corporate insiders?
-Perhaps most importantly, we do not have a good grasp of the policy rationales that underlie oversight duty claims.
+But we do not know how courts will apply the standard to real-world situations.
+How deeply will courts probe the effectiveness of board oversight?
+When will courts hold directors liable not only for what they knew but also for what they should have known?
+Beyond the uncertainties regarding how to determine a breach of the duty of oversight, we do not know which form of causation applies or how to calculate damages in oversight duty cases.
+Additionally, it is unclear what the scope of oversight duties entails.
+Do these duties apply to overseeing business risks or strictly to overseeing clear illegalities?
+Do these apply to third-party compliance advisors or solely to corporate insiders?
+Perhaps the most significant concern is that we do not have a strong understanding of the policy rationales that support oversight duty claims.